berkeley-scf/berkeley-scf.github.io/servers/cluster/gpus.md

 ## Preemption

 Members of each research  group have priority access to the GPUs of their group.
-Other SCF users can submit jobs that use these GPUs but those jobs will be preempted (killed) if higher-priority jobs need access to the GPUs.
+Other SCF users can submit jobs that use these GPUs, but those jobs will be preempted (killed) if higher-priority jobs need access to the GPUs.
 Jobs are cancelled when preemption happens.
 If you want your job to be automatically started again (i.e., started from the beginning)